Are you willing to sponsor?

 Another important aspect is micro management and problem-solving in daily sponsorship management activities and fine-tuning, where needed.
 How long does it take to drive my guests to the race track on Sunday morning?
 Which authorisations are needed to shoot videos on official test days?
 Is a photo shooting with the rider in a suit and tie possible or does the rider have to wear the team suit?
 Can the brand be moved to a different location half way through the season?
 These are all minor and major factors that need to be handled in everyday management and with an overview approach: the agency can provide effective support in this.

 If you wish to be part of this world and you would like to evaluate the opportunities the World Motor Championship and other motor sports offer, we will be glad to give you our in-depth consultancy and support.
-You can find our contacts on the pages of this website or write us at: info@rtrsports.com
+You can find our contacts on the pages of this website or send us a message at info@rtrsports.com.

 A graduate in Public, Social and Political Communication from the University of Bologna, he has always been passionate about marketing, design and sport.